Wellcome will fund research involving human participants that:

 Researchers must get ethical approval from an alternative source.
 This could be an inter-governmental organisation, for example the Science and Ethical Review Group at the WHO.

-The host organisation must be satisfied with the procedures and quality of the ethical review.
+The administering organisation must be satisfied with the procedures and quality of the ethical review.

-Researchers must comply with any obligations that their host organisation might place on them.
+Researchers must comply with any obligations that their administering organisation might place on them.
 This could include dual (or even multiple) ethical reviews of the research.

 Researchers must get consent from: